-Time that the output will be updated with the latest received value.
+Time that the output will be updated with the latest Update Time (sec) received value.
 The time is related to the update time of the pulsed input that is mapped to it.
 For example, if the pulsed input update time at the remote unit is configured for 10 seconds, the number of pulses will be counted and sent to the receiving module every 10 seconds.
 The receiving module will then output the pulse count over the configured update time (10 seconds).

 Analog inputs each support an associated set-point.
 Each analog input can also be scaled to convert the analog values to a range suitable for other equipment.
-Analog inputs can also be used as voltage inputs by selecting DIP switches on the 415U-2 modules (see "DIP switches" on page 9).
+Analog inputs can also be used as voltage inputs by selecting DIP switches on the 215U modules (see "DIP switches" on page 7).

 To configure analog inputs, click Analog Inputs under IO in the project tree.
-Select a digital input from the list on the right, and click Edit (see Figure 43).
-This displays the IO Edit screen (Figure 44) where you can change settings.
+Select an analog input from the list on the right, and click Edit (see Figure 38).
+This displays the IO Edit screen (Figure 39) where you can change settings.

-Figure 43.
+Figure 38.
 Analog inputs

-Figure 44.
+Figure 39.
 IO edit (analog inputs)

-You can configure the following parameters for 415U-2 analog inputs.
+You can configure the following parameters for 215U analog inputs, including the supply voltage analogs.

-Name Enter a name for the analog input or leave the default name.
+Enter a name for the analog input or leave the default name.
 The name can be up to 30 characters, including spaces.

-Filter Time (sec) Period of time (in seconds) needed by the analog input to settle on a step change of an analog value.
+Filter Time (sec)

+Period of time (in seconds) needed by the analog input to settle on a step change of an analog value.
 By default, all inputs except the pulse rates have a time constant of five seconds.
-Pulsed input rates are not filtered
+Pulsed input rates are not filtered.